 Elena Orbocea’s ‘Dobrogea Multiethnic Space’ versus Alina Marinescu’s ‘Out of Love’

-Two female artists from a different generation, two concurrent exhibitions, one city, Brasov, Transylvania, Romania.
+Two female artists from different generations, two concurrent exhibitions, one city, Brasov, Transylvania, Romania.

 Both artists express different, if not opposing concerns with their subject matter while pursuing a very similar approach to form: the use of puppets made of papier-mache and/or resin.

-Our mind is not only attuned to identify pattern and connection, but also to explore conflicts between these, which don’t inhabit the same space nor time.
+Our mind is not only attuned to identify patterns and connections, but also to explore conflicts between them, that don’t inhabit the same space nor time.
 In this case, are the archetypes or the relationships a micro or macrocosm?
 Which is which, which supersedes the other in importance?

 Have we got to a point where archetypes past are only preserved for their ethnological and historical value (Elena Orbocea)?
 Do we do not or cannot embrace them anymore, more than reminisce of their presence?